TheThingsNetwork/docs/_content/devices/node/quick-start.md

 ---

 # Quick Start
-This guides walks you through programming your The Things Node with your first sketch to send its measurements over The Things Network.
+This guide will walk you through programming your The Things Node with your first sketch to send its measurements over The Things Network.

 ## Setup Arduino IDE

 1. Follow [Arduino / IDE Setup & Usage](../arduino/ide.md) to setup the IDE.
-2. Download the `TheThingsNode` library via **Sketch > Include Library v Manage Libraries...**.
+2. Download the `TheThingsNode` library via **Sketch > Include Library > Manage Libraries...**.
 Search for `TheThingsNode` in the search bar and install the library.
 3. Follow SparkFun's [Installation Instructions](https://github.com/sparkfun/Arduino_Boards#installation-instructions) to add the additional board manager and install the **SparkFun AVR Boards**.

 ## Connect your Device

-1. Open the case using a double-slot (cross) screw drive.
+1. Open the case using a Phillips (cross) screw driver.

-    > You do not need to insert batteries since while we program it, the Node will be powered over USB.
+    > You do not need to insert batteries while we program it, since the Node will be powered via USB.
+Using both batteries and USB at the same time is also ok, as the device will then switch to using USB.

-2. Connect a Micro-USB cable to the connector found between the batteries compartment and the top side of the case.
+2. Connect a micro-USB cable to the connector found between the battery compartment and the top side of the case.

     ![Cable](cable.png)

-    > Some Micro-USB cables might not fit the limited space between the batteries compartment and the casing.
+    > Some Micro-USB cables might not fit the limited space between the battery compartment and the casing.
 Also make sure you use a cable that supports data, not just power.
-The one we ship with the Uno should work.
+The one we ship with The Things Uno should work.

 3. Connect the USB cable to your computer.
 4. In the Arduino IDE, select **Tools > Boards > SparkFun Pro Micro**.